drshade/project-rockstar/README.md

 A gig platform to foster and fuel high-demand and highly-skilled talent, inverting the power dynamic between employers and individuals.
 Not a traditional "microlending" model, but rather a decentralised "investment" model - where talented individuals can raise funds to further their own careers through training and tech equipment (laptop, etc).
 "Time-tokens" are issued by each individual fund raising smart contract, allowing for voting & distribution of funds to individuals as needed.

+Contribute to solving the adoption of ADA by providing a "gig platform" for highly skilled individuals such as software engineers, lawyers & doctors to fund their career investment, receive mentoring and support, and eventually deliver high demand services to employers.

 ## Draft pitch deck

 ![Slide 2](catalyst-f6/images/slide2.png)